are Consular Services?

-- Logistical support and non-financial assistance for South African nationals who are in hospital abroad or who may need to be repatriated to SA for urgent medical or professional attention.
+- Non-financial assistance for South African nationals who are in hospital abroad, e.g. who may need to be repatriated to SA for urgent medical or professional attention.

-- Communication with the next-of-kin in the event of reported death or life threatening illness or injury.
-We also provide logistical assistance with the importation of mortal remains (including import permit applications) or burials of South African nationals abroad.
+- Communication with the next-of-kin in the event of, e.g. reported death or life threatening illness or injury.
+We also provide limited logistical assistance with the importation of mortal remains (including import permit applications) or burials of South African nationals abroad.
 We do not provide financial assistance arising from the death of a South African national abroad.

 - Provide guidance to next-of-kin and liaison with relevant stakeholders in the search for missing persons abroad and/or determination of the whereabouts of South African nationals abroad under certain circumstances.

 - Advice, guidance and support to a parent/guardian in matters of child abduction in collaboration with the Office of the Chief Family Advocate where required, in cases of abduction of South African children to foreign countries.
 Where there is evidence that the health and safety of the child is in jeopardy, the matter is treated as a priority.
 DIRCO is not in a position to guarantee the return of the child.

 - Abduction and kidnapping covers forcible restrictions on the freedom of movement of persons for different outcomes.
 All instances of kidnapping outside of South Africa should be reported to the DIRCO Operations Room immediately (+27-12-351-1000).
-We provide advice and guidance to the next of kin of affected nationals.
+We provide advice and guidance to the next of kin of the victim.

 - Assistance and guidance to foreign representatives regarding their nationals in South Africa who need Consular assistance.